cloudtrust/keycloak-export/README.md

+# <font color="orange">This module was created for Keycloak 3.4.3.</font>

+# <font color="orange">As Keycloak export feature has been enhanced since the first version of this module, this module became obsolete and is not maintained anymore</font>

 # Keycloak export Module

 This module allows you to perform a full export from the REST-API, while keycloak is still running.